PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 ### Article directories

 With Jekyll, the location of your files matter.
-On this blog we have to kinds of articles:
+On this blog we have two kinds of articles:

 * **News** : They live in the `news/_posts` folder and they show up on the home page.
 * **How-Tos** : They live in the `_howtos` folder and are sorted by topic.
 These posts are displayed on the How-Tos page and they are sorted by topic.

-If you need to create new topic, create a subfolder in `_howtos` and edit the `page_collections` configuration in `config.yml`.
+If you need to create a new topic, create a subfolder in `_howtos` and edit the `page_collections` configuration in `config.yml`.

+{% alert note %}
-**NOTE:** The topic are display in the same order as shown in the `_config.yml` file.
+The topics are displayed in the same order as shown in the `_config.yml` file.
+{% endalert %}

 ### File name

-Any article of any type has to be in a file named following the pattern below.
-If it doesn't, Jekyll won't recognize your article.
+Any article of any type has to be in a file named by following the pattern below.
+If it doesn't, Jekyll won't recognize it.

 {% highlight bash %}
 YYYY-MM-DD-some-hyphen-separated-name.markdown